With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

 First, let’s start with Coursera.

-Coursera is an online educational platform that aims to provide technological-based courses to students.
+Coursera is an online educational platform that aims to provide technological-based free courses to students.
 Unlike other competitors, Coursera’s courses are offered through universities and companies including Yale and Stanford.

 Most of Coursera’s courses aim to help those who want to enter technological industries but not all of their courses are strictly ‘techy’.